MissingMaps/blog/Readme.md

 To format the text you will need to use Markdown.
 Find [here](https://guides.github.com/features/mastering-markdown/) a guide.
 You could also check out how other blog posts look like.

 The images of your article should be named following `missingmaps-blog_YYYYMMDD_my-file-name.extension`, and should be resized to an appropriately small size.
 Banner images should have the hue/saturation reduced.

 Images go in the `arcmaps/share/blog-pictures/` S3 bucket.
 Talk to us about putting the image files in the same AWS S3 bucket as all the other images (talk to daniel.joseph@redcross.org).

-Once your images are in teh AWS S3 bucket, you will have to add a link following the below format into your text.
+Once your images are in teh AWS S3 bucket, you will have to add a link to the image into your text.
+Use the below formatting for this.

 ````
  <figure>